yuanhe772/ECE4960-Sp2018/Project1/README.md

 </br>

 ********Only imported one package******
-</br>  Only imported "java.io.*" for the purpose of streaming out the auto-reports.
+</br>  Only imported package of "java.io.*" for the purpose of streaming out the auto-generated reports.
 </br>
 </br>
 </br>